abessiari/juphub_hello/README.md

 # juphub_hello

 ### These instructions were tested on a Linux machine.
 It is preferred.
-These instructions did not work on my Mac ...
+Thy did not work on my Mac ...

 ## Install Jupyter Using Miniconda